MANJURUL13673/Developement_with_C-plus-plus/README.md

 |Memory|It may become large files as it have a copy at executable|Mmeory saving when ruuning multiple library files because a copy of the files create outside the executable file|
 |Loading times|Less loading times|Comparetively loading times|

+## Chapter 3 New Project in VS
+Now we are learning only the basics of C++ programming.
+So we need a environment where we can give input and also we can see the output.
+As now we are in basics, so we go with the console application.
+Becaus it provides the simplest way to give input and see output.
+Let's start with creating a console application!!!!!

+### 3.1 Create a New Project
+1. Open the visual Studio 2019 or any other version you prefer.
+2. There are 4 options in the right side of the open window.
+Press the **Creat a new project** option.
+3. Select the **Console App** option.
+4. Press the **Next** button in the bottom right side.
+5. Give a project name under the project name option.
+6. Select the location where you want to save the project.
+7. Press the **Create** buuton in the bottom right side.

+### 3.2 Understand VS project
+After successfully create a project you will see
+- A code editor with some basic code, where you can modify the code as your wish.
+- In right side solution explorer show all the files list use in the project.
+- In the bottom section will show you the error and the successful compilation of the code.